topmediapro/AI-Franchise-Review/README.md

-# AI Franchise AI Driven Traffic Technology and OTO Review
+# AI Franchise AI Driven Traffic Micheal Cheney Technology and OTO Review
-### AI Franchise - This Business Has Already Made Me $247,584.65 in Record Time.
+### AI Franchise Michael Cheney - This Business Has Already Made Me $247,584.65 in Record Time.
 Now It's YOURS for Just $9.95 (And It Includes a Hands-Free AI Which Gets You All The FREE Traffic Automatically!)
 + Get These Free Bonuses Valued At Over $1,949.00
 +
 Michael Cheney has just released AI Franchise get ready to let AI do the heavy lifting while you reap the rewards.
 A system so efficient, it makes traditional businesses look like they're running​ on hamster wheels.